Life Coach Marketing: 8 Proven Strategies to Grow from Zero to 6 Figures

 In the last decade I have found that in spite of all the changes and new options on the market, FB ads and Google Ads are still the best 2 options to generate a large volume of leads in a short time.
 You will need this to book your group programmes.
 So it is an inevitable add-on when you decide to scale beyond 1:1.
 If you simply want to get fully booked with 1:1, SEO will be enough and the results will compound over time ensuring you’re fully booked in a few months.

 But if you want to launch group programmes, you will need to use some PPC Ads.
-If you’ve effectively used SEO, the easiest place to start is Google Ads.
-If you’ve been more effective at using Social Media posts, maybe using FB or IG Ads could be a good first step.
+Effective use of SEO is the easiest place to start is Google Ads.
+Use Social Media posts as ads if it’s a format you’re familiar with, promoting them on FB or IG Ads could be a good first step.

 If you have a small budget of under $5K per month you will need to learn to do this yourself.
 FB Ad & Google Ad agencies that achieve real results will not work with you for less.
-It also really helps if you have run some ads yourself and can present the agency with some ads and data before outsourcing so it’s always a good idea to try it yourself first.
+It also really helps if you have run some ads yourself and can present the agency with some ad data before outsourcing.
+So it’s always a good idea to try it yourself first.

 A lot of life coaches have great sites and beautiful value-packed content but they’re not getting business from their blog.
 If you know your SEO is good and your website is getting traffic, you have a CTA problem.